 Rock glacier inventories have been set up for decades all around the world, yet without any real coordination, making their global assemblage and uniform completion impossible.
 In the meantime, quantitative information about kinematics has been made available for numerous rock glaciers, particularly with the development of remote sensing techniques.
-The IPA (International Permafrost Association) Action Group Rock glacier inventories and kinematics (2018-2022) aims at exploring the feasibility of developing widely accepted standard guidelines for inventorying rock glaciers on a global scale, including information on their kinematics.
+The IPA (International Permafrost Association) Action Group Rock glacier inventories and kinematics (2018-2023) aims at exploring the feasibility of developing widely accepted standard guidelines for inventorying rock glaciers on a global scale, including information on their kinematics.

-Defining standard guidelines for inventorying rock glaciers constitutes Task 1 of the Action Group.
-It has been divided into three Sub-Tasks, namely:
+Defining standard guidelines for inventorying rock glaciers constitutes Task 1 of the Action Group, which has been divided into three Sub-Tasks:

-- 1.1: definition of the main concepts and principles (present document), - 1.2: establishment of practical inventorying guidelines (including worldwide examples), - 1.3: establishment of a technical (operational) manual, on how to implement a rock glacier inventory in an open-access database.
+- 1.1: definition of the main concepts and principles (present document), - 1.2: establishment of practical inventorying guidelines, - 1.3: establishment of a technical (operational) manual, on how to implement a rock glacier inventory in an open-access database.

 The present document intends to set the necessary baseline concepts for inventorying rock glaciers on a global scale (Sub-Task 1.1).
 Its content is the result of a preparatory workshop held in Chambéry (France) on 23 March 2019, comments received about the workshop wrap-up, further informal meetings and discussions between participants of the Chambéry meeting, comments received on version 1.0 until 15 August 2019, the revision of version 2.0 during the international workshop held in Evolène (Switzerland) on 23-27 September 2019 and comments received on version 3.0 (post-workshop I).
+Version 4.0 has been released in January 2020, then slightly revised in May 2020 (version 4.1).